boniyeamincse/course_cybersecurityandtranning/README.md

 # Cybersecurity & Industrial Training

 ## Description:
 This course provides an in-depth exploration of ethical hacking techniques and cybersecurity principles.
-Students will learn how to set up hacking practice labs, conduct information gathering, vulnerability scanning, and exploit common web vulnerabilities.
+Students will learn how to set up hacking practice labs, conduct information gathering, and vulnerability scanning, and exploit common web vulnerabilities.
 The course also covers topics such as operating systems, networking, Linux, and the Ethical Hacker Methodology.
-Additionally, students will gain insights into SIEM (Security Information and Event Management) and SOC (Security Operations Center) operations, and practical guidance on job application and professional conduct in the field.
+Additionally, students will gain insights into SIEM (Security Information and Event Management) and SOC (Security Operations Center) operations and practical guidance on job application and professional conduct in the field.

 ## What You'll Learn:
 - [ ] Ethical hacking fundamentals and principles.